Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 \Cref{tab:fail_run_fundamentals2} studies the pass-through of non-fundamental runs to bank failure based on estimating

-While the typical run is our sample is associated with a probability of failure of 38\%, this drops to 13\% for non-fundamental runs.
+While the typical run in our sample is associated with a 38 pp higher probability of failure (column 1), this drops to 11 pp for non-fundamental runs.
 Thus, non-fundamental runs are much less likely to result in bank failure.
-Moreover, column 3 shows that strong banks (fundamentals in the upper tercile) subject to non-fundamental runs have essentially a zero probability of failure (17\%-17\%).
-Thus, non-fundamental runs can sometimes trigger failure if they happen to affect weak banks.
-In our review of these cases, one non-fundamental run happened to trigger failure because it spurred an examination that revealed fraud.\footnote{The First National Bank of Sedalia was subject to a run in May 1894 following the publication of a false rumor in the form of a ``fake'' telegram that the bank had failed.
-The bankers were later charged with fraud.
-The depositor recovery rate for this failure was 18\% (not adjusted for the delay in payment), indicating deep insolvency.
-See description here: \url{https://www.finhist.com/bank-runs/episodes/11443.html}.} Non-fundamentals runs, to the extent they take place at all, are unlikely to result in failure.
+Moreover, column 3 shows that strong banks (fundamentals in the upper tercile) subject to non-fundamental runs have a zero probability of failure (0\%=14\%-14\%).
+Thus, non-fundamental runs, while rare, can sometimes trigger failure if they happen to affect weak banks and uncover deeper asset quality issues.\footnote{For instance, several newspapers reported that a ``heavy run'' on the \href{https://finhist.com/bank-runs/episodes/878401489.html}{First National Bank (Clovis, NM)} in January 1924 was caused by a ``false rumor.''
+However, the run led to suspension and receivership of the bank after it revealed that the bank had doubtful assets.
+The OCC assessed that all its assets were of ``doubtful'' quality at suspension, and the depositor recovery rate was only 29\%, indicating deep insolvency.
+In this sense, even a random run can be the trigger for closing an insolvent bank.}